-Thank you for reading this lamb kofta recipe.
+Thank you for reading this lamb kofta curry recipe.
 I hope you are now wanting to try it.
-If you do, it will be great if you share what you think about it in the comments below (leave a reply box).
+If you do, it will be great if you can share what you think about it in the comments below (leave a reply box).

 - Pakistani lamb keema matar: minced lamb and green peas curry.

 - Pakistani Aloo Keema: minced meat and potato curry.

 - Aloo Gosht: Pakistani style meat and potato curry.